Pre-Appointment Screening Process

 - Support system — family, friends, spiritual

 - Who lives with patient, and relationship with person(s) in home

 - Reason for wanting an appointment in this office (a brief statement of a couple of sentences is fine)

 Along with your application, please include: available copies of relevant biopsy results, blood work results, CT or MRI written reports, operative reports, etc. If you do not have immediate access to all of your medical records, go ahead and send your written description of your problem.
 If and when an appointment is scheduled, we would appreciate your bringing all relevant records.

-The doctors will review information about prospective patients at the end of the day it is received.
+The doctor will review information about prospective patients at the end of the day it is received.
 Because of time limitations, Dr. Isaacs is unable to speak with prospective patients, but she personally reviews all material submitted.
 To get her assessment, you must call our office to speak to a staff member, preferably between 2:00 p.m. and 4:15 p.m.
 Eastern time on the business day after your material was received.

-The address and phone number are as follows:
+The address and phone are as follows: